By Dan Burden, content specialist, AgMRC, Iowa State University, email@example.com.

 Additionally, switchgrass is well suited to co-generation fuel mixes where other biomass material or municipal wastes are used as additional fuel sources.
 For instance, continuing with the Iowa example, more than five million tons of biomass from hybrid poplar trees and related "biomass-generator" crops could be grown for energy purposes each year in Iowa, producing more than 92-trillion BTUs of energy.
 This is equivalent to the energy consumed by more than 718,000 Iowa homes, or the energy content of nearly 37,000 100-ton rail cars of coal.

 Currently, switchgrass could be a potential crop for Midwestern states, especially where much of the land is not well suited to row crop production.
 However, the lack of established markets and much of the current acreage being locked into federal set-aside programs are serious impediments to resource development.
-The USDA-ARS Project report, Improved Plants and Production Practices for Grasslands and Biomass Crops in the Mid-Continental Area, states that over 35 million acres of land are currently removed from any type of production in the CRP.
+A USDA-ARS Project report states that over 35 million acres of land are currently removed from any type of production in the CRP.
 The authors of this report state that if “excess cropland” were converted to non-food biomass production, an additional 40 million acres could be used for energy production, increasing farm incomes by over $5 billion per year (these highly optimistic numbers seem to be based on an established conversion industry and surrounding infrastructure).

 Farmers currently enrolled in the USDA's CRP, which pays landowners not to farm marginal land, may also profit from growing switchgrass as an energy crop in the future.
 If the CRP is discontinued or altered, in Iowa for example, up to 1.4 million acres of switchgrass currently held in CRP could be converted to energy production.
 This land has the potential to supply 530 million gallons of ethanol, or the equivalent of more than three million tons of coal capable of generating the amount of electricity used by 800,000 homes annually.
 Currently, there are no commercial switchgrass production systems for energy production.